iTwin/itwinjs-core/docs/learning/tutorials/hello-world-viewer.md

 ## Customizing the iTwin Viewer - "The Basics"

+### Prerequisites

+This tutorial assumes that you already have:

+- Your own local source for the iTwin Web Viewer based on the template @bentley/itwin-viewer
+- Configured your local source to open the "NEEDSWORK" sample iModel.

+### Goal

+This tutorial will take you through the first steps of customizing your iTwin Web Viewer.
+First you will learn how to add a new user interface component.
+Later you will customize that component to listen for user actions and display the id of the element the user has selected.

+### Hello World

 On creation, the iTwin Viewer generates several files.
 The ```App.tsx``` file should be the start in customizing our iTwin Viewer.

 ```App.tsx``` has two responsibilities on initialization: